chrieke/prettymapp/README.md

 fig.savefig("map.jpg")
 ```

-You can also plot downloaded OSM xml files:
+You can also plot exported OSM XML files e.g. from openstreetmap.org:

 ```python
 from prettymapp.osm import get_osm_geometries_from_xml